dtolabs/yana/docs/en/guide/02-getting-started.md

 :    Yana is not a CMDB.
 Yana is a repository of data about your Nodes.
-     Other kinds of resources exist your environment like services, network topology, packaged artefacts.
-One or more other tools might already be providing this info in your environment now.
+     Other kinds of resources exist your environment like services, network topology, packaged artifacts.
+Other tools
+     may already be providing this info in your environment now.

 ## Installation